yomboprime/Rodon2018/doc/1_DocumentationMain.md

 The robot functions have been divided in two boards:

-- A GNU/Linux one (i.e., an SBC)
+- CPUBoard: A GNU/Linux board (i.e., an SBC) You can use any Raspberry-like board for this.
-- and a microcontroller one.
+- MicrocontrollerBoard: a microcontroller one.
+Any Arduino/ESPxx/STM board will be fine.

-The former will be called CPUBoard from now on, and the latter, MicrocontrollerBoard.

-Any Raspberry-like board and an Arduino/ESPxx board, respectively, will serve for the purpose.
 The CPUBoard code is cross-platform since it is Node.js based, and the Arduino code should be straightforward to run or port to other microcontrollers.

 The CPUBoard will communicate with the MicrocontrollerBoard through a serial port.